usagizmo/static-site-template/README.md

 yarn
-yarn format    # Format files that are not written in .prettierignore yarn dev       # Launch the browser-sync server yarn lint      # Linting of JS and CSS files yarn lint:fix  # Linting and Formatting of JS and CSS files yarn deploy    # When deploying to a VPS such as DigitalOcean using `rsync`
+yarn format    # Format files that are not written in .prettierignore yarn dev       # Launch the browser-sync server yarn lint      # Linting of HTML, CSS and JS files yarn lint:fix  # Linting and Formatting yarn deploy    # When deploying to a VPS such as DigitalOcean using `rsync`

 # Launch the browser-sync server (without CSS watching)